windmill-labs/windmilldocs/docs/apps/4_app_component_library.md

-# Component library
+# Components Library

-The app component library is located on the right-hand side of the app editor.
+The app components library is located on the right-hand side of the app editor.
 It displays the app components and allows you to configure them.

-## Component properties
+## Components properties

-Component can be configured in three ways:
+Components can be configured in three ways:

 - **Inputs**: inputs can be connected to an output or computed using a runnable.
   - e.g. `Table` component has an input that can be connected to an output or computed using a runnable, which is an array of objects.